kontenta/kontour/DEVELOPMENT.md

 ## Testing

-`composer test` from the project directory will run the default test suite.
+`composer test` from the project directory will run the default test suite containing all tests.

+`composer test -- --testsuite=Feature` will run the Feature tests only.

+`composer test -- --testsuite=Dusk` will run the Dusk tests only.

+`composer test -- --filter=...` will pass through options to phpunit.

+`composer report` will run the tests and generate coverage reports.

 If you want your own local configuration for phpunit, copy the file `phpunit.xml.dist` to `phpunit.xml` and modify the latter to your needs.